 20. If a fielder leaves the field for the last 2 overs in the innings, he will not be allowed to bat for the first 2 overs.

-21. A player may not make any significant movement after the ball comes into play and before the ball reaches the striker.
+21. A player may not make any significant lateral movement after the ball comes into play and before the ball reaches the striker.
 If this happens, an umpire will call and signal 'dead ball'.
+Taking a start while the bowler is running into bowl is acceptable.

 22. Forfeit of a game in league stages means that the team has played 10 overs without scoring any run, which will reduce the Net Run Rate (NRR)

+23. In case of rain, the playing captains along-with the umpires will decide the continuity of the game based on the playing conditions.
+Here are some of the cases and suggested guidelines for each case-

+a.
+Total wash-out or at least one inning is not complete- Playing captains have an option of scheduling an alternate day/time.
+The game will start afresh.
+Teams are not required to comprise of same players that were included in the washed-out game.
+If the game cannot be amicably rescheduled within a reasonable duration, points will be equally shared. b.
+One innings completed, second innings at any stage- If rain affects the game after one innings has been completed and the second innings is ongoing, the game will be rescheduled to an alternate day/time.
+Both playing teams will be allowed to make one change in their team in case of unavailability of players for the rescheduled game.
+If multiple players are not available, the teams will have an option of playing with less number of players.
+If the game cannot be amicably rescheduled within a reasonable duration, points will be equally shared.